guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 Test fixtures are used to establish an initial known state before and after running test.

-Run tests in isolation.
+They run tests in isolation, and ensure repeatable results.

-Ensure repeatable results

 Test fixtures are helpful for many testing situations.